gmalivenko/pytorch2keras/README.md

 ## Important notice

-In that moment the only PyTorch 0.2 (deprecated) and PyTorch 0.4.0 (latest stable) are supported.
+At that moment the only PyTorch 0.4.0 is supported.

 To use the converter properly, please, make changes in your `~/.keras/keras.json`: